The world has a surplus of food. So why can’t we eliminate hunger?

 In Somalia, the al-Shabab militant group continues to block food aid and the organizations that deliver it, and disrupts or sells food shipments for its own needs.
 In South Sudan, the government and security forces have blocked humanitarian aid, putting its horrendous civil war ahead of the lives of its people.

 In 2017, only war and extremism prevent people from eating.
-It should be a priority for every government to break the barriers and give these people a share of our global food hoard.
+It should be a priority for every developed-country government to break the barriers and give these people a share of our global food hoard to get through this crisis.
+They then need to develop the capacity to connect their countries back to agricultural markets.
 Most of the famine victims are the children of farmers; their death would be the world’s most preventable, and heartbreaking, catastrophe.Report Typo/Error

 Follow @dougsaunderson Twitter: